thisismetis/Metis_Fundamentals/cloud_computing/aws-setup/00_setup_aws_ec2.md

 ---

 ### Keypair
-Having this pem file on your local computer allows you to securely ssh into your ec2 instance.
+Having this pem file on your local computer allows you to securely ssh into your ec2 instance (note that aws pem public/private key pairs are just a special case of the encryption key pairs that are generally used to secure ssh connections).
 Save file to your Downloads folder (`~/Downloads` on OSX).

 Move your file to `~/.ssh/`.
 (Note:  if you do not have an ssh folder, create one:  `mkdir ~/.ssh`)